sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Stack trace showed the error happening during the AuthBinding.dependencies method

 ## [2024-07-28]
+- Integrated Third-Party Job Portal App and Updated Roadmap:
+  - **Issue Description**:
+    - Need to accelerate development by integrating an existing job portal app
+    - Need to support both employee and employer functionality from day one
+    - Need to update the project roadmap to reflect the new approach
+    - The third-party app (JobsFlutterApp) has been cloned and dependencies upgraded

+  - **Implementation Details**:
+    - Analyzed the third-party JobsFlutterApp structure and functionality:
+      - Identified key modules: Auth, Home, Search, JobDetails, Profiles
+      - Analyzed the dual user role system (Customer/Company)
+      - Reviewed navigation structure with bottom tabs and drawer menu
+      - Noted the original API endpoints (for reference only)
+    - Updated project roadmap with new phased approach:
+      - Created Phase 1: Third-Party Integration & Core Functionality
+      - Created Phase 2: UI Enhancement & Additional Features
+      - Created Phase 3: Polishing & Deployment
+      - Added detailed integration strategy for third-party components
+      - Emphasized using our Firebase backend, not the third-party API
+    - Documented third-party components to integrate:
+      - Authentication system with dual user types
+      - Job feed and search functionality
+      - User profiles for both customer and company
+      - Navigation structure with bottom bar and drawer
+    - Created a revised implementation timeline:
+      - Reduced total estimated time from 5-8 weeks to 3-5 weeks
+      - Prioritized functional screens over UI enhancements
+      - Planned for incremental NeoPOP styling after core functionality

+  - **Benefits**:
+    - Accelerated development by leveraging existing functionality
+    - Enabled support for both employee and employer roles from day one
+    - Provided a clear roadmap for integrating and enhancing the third-party app
+    - Established a practical approach focusing on functionality first
+    - Created a more realistic timeline for project completion

+  - **Lessons Learned**:
+    - Analyze third-party code thoroughly before integration
+    - Focus on preserving core functionality before enhancing UI
+    - Clearly document which backend services will be used (Firebase, not third-party API)
+    - Create a phased approach for incremental improvements
+    - Balance between leveraging existing UI components and adapting them to our backend
+    - Ensure all team members understand that we're using our Firebase backend

 - Implemented Search & Filter Module:
   - **Implementation Details**:
     - Created a new feature branch `feature/search-filter` for isolated development